Reviewed by Molly Condon Wells.

 Many survivors find it difficult to talk about their abuse with close family and friends, much less the representatives of a law firm.
 The legal system can often feel opaque, complicated, and clinical.
 At Wallace Miller, we do our best to make sure every step of the litigation process is handled with care, transparency, and consideration for what our clients have been through.

 Throughout the case process, you will have direct contact information for your paralegal and the attorney on your case.
-They will keep you up to date on the progress of your suit through phone calls, emails, and text messages.
+They can keep you up to date on the progress of your suit through phone calls, emails, or text messages.

 What if Wallace Miller can’t take my case?